abradley2/dommy/README.md

 }
 ```

 Ok.
 Kewl.
-Now let's let the application pass in an attribute called "buttontitle" to our custom element and use it in the render function.
-Really, we're just doing what we normally do with custom elements- using `this.getAttribute` to handle data passed in from the parent.
+Now let's allow the application to pass in an attribute called "buttontitle" to our custom element and use it in the render function.
+Really, we're just doing what we normally do with custom elements: using `this.getAttribute` to handle data passed in from the parent.

 ```
 this.update = () => {